Why should I get tested?

 There is nothing in your DNA result that is of interest to an insurance company.
+Many DNA tests have a sponsor's name instead of the sample provider.
 Y-DNA testing is extraordinarily specific to just the markers of interest to genealogists.
 These markers exist in so-called “non-coding” regions of the Y-chromosome.
 (The DNA evaluated in this test is often called “junk DNA” because of its lack of medical information.)
 The Y-chromosome contains very little genetic data, and those regions of the Y-chromosome are not tested in any case.

 What about police investigations?

-You are not uniquely identified by this DNA testing.
+The forensic and paternity DNA test (CODIS) is a different test from the ones used for genealogy.
 Your result cannot be correlated to DNA samples used in police work.

 Will the testing company sell my results to anyone else?